nrwl/nx/docs/shared/recipes/generators/register-sync-generator.md

 # Register a Sync Generator

-Sync generators allow you to update code before a task is run or before code is sent to CI.
+Sync generators are intended to keep applicable files in sync with your project graph before a task is run.
 From a technical perspective, a sync generator is no different from any other generator, but it has some additional performance considerations and needs to be registered in a particular way.

 ## Create a Sync Generator